California Stewardship Alliance californiastewardship.org

 Nothing Novel

 Every standard JOSH applies existed before JOSH was written.
-No input was invented by the city, by California Stewardship Fund, or by any consultant.
+No input was invented by the city, by California Stewardship, or by any consultant.
 The methodology is an assembly of published, credentialed expert sources:

 • Highway Capacity Manual, 7th Ed.
 (2022)